josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/demo/async-helper.spec.ts" region="fake-async-test-tick-new-macro-task-sync"></code-example>

-In some case, you don't want to trigger the new macro task when ticking.
+In some case, you do not want to trigger the new macro task when ticking.
 You can use `tick(millis, {processNewMacroTasksSynchronously: false})` to not invoke a new macro task.

 <code-example path="testing/src/app/demo/async-helper.spec.ts" region="fake-async-test-tick-new-macro-task-async"></code-example>